 The English Cottage Loaf

-The Cottage Loaf....an archetypal vintage classic English bread.
-It's formed from two cobs, one on top of the other; the top one being one-third the size of the lower cob.
+The English Cottage Loaf....an archetypal vintage classic English bread.
+It's formed from two cobs, one on top of the other; the top one being one-quarter the size of the lower cob.

-Although it probably predates its first recording in history, there's no mention in writing of this style of loaf until the mid-19th century.
-It's possible that it is this particular shape to save space on the oven floor.
-Social historians have recorded an oblong style being produced in London which was called the 'cottage brick'.
+Although it probably predates its first recording in history, there was no mention in writing of this style of the loaf until the mid-19th century.
+It's possible that it is this particular shape saves space on the oven floor.
+Social historians have recorded an oblong style produced in London called the 'cottage brick'.